teachingaway/teachingaway.github.io/_posts/2014-07-23-employee-inventions.md

 San Francisco and Seattle startups take note: special state laws apply.
 [California Labor Code § 2870](http://www.leginfo.ca.gov/cgi-bin/displaycode?section=lab&group=02001-03000&file=2870-2872) limits the types of inventions that an employee can be forced to turn over.
 [Washington State law](http://apps.leg.wa.gov/rcw/default.aspx?cite=49.44.140) is similar.

-In CA and WA, regardless of what an employment contract says, employees will retain ownership of their inventions under certain circumstances.
+In CA and WA, regardless of what an employment contract says, employees will own their inventions if:

-1. If the invention is made entirely on employee's own time, the employee owns it.
+- the invention is made entirely on employee's own time, and,
-2. If the invention is made without using any of the company's equipment or technology, the employee owns it.
+- the invention is made without using any of the company's equipment or technology.

 There are two exceptions.
-A contract assigning inventions to the company is enforceable if:
+A contract assigning inventions to the company is enforceable (i.e., the company owns the technology) if:

-1. The invention relates to the company's business or anticipated R&D, or
+- The invention relates to the company's business or anticipated R&D, or
-2. the invention results from work performed by the employee "as an employee" of the company.
+- the invention results from work performed by the employee "as an employee" of the company.

 Finally, companies need to tell their new employees about the law.
 A copy of [California Labor Code § 2870](http://www.leginfo.ca.gov/cgi-bin/displaycode?section=lab&group=02001-03000&file=2870-2872) should be attached to all employment agreements.